aeonSolutions/OpenScience-Dataverse-API-C-library/README.md

 <br />
 <br />

-### Be supportive of my dedication and work towards technology education and buy me a cup of coffee
+### Be supportive of my dedication and work towards technology and buy me a cup of coffee
-Buy me a cup of coffee, a slice of pizza or a book to help me study, eat and think new PCB design files.
+Buy me a cup of coffee, a slice of pizza, or a book to help me study, eat and think of new functionalities to this library.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" data-canonical-src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="70" />](https://www.buymeacoffee.com/migueltomas)